All Episodes

 He doesn't address any issues.

-It's just that he went to Iraq and you should vote for him because he went to Iraq.
+It's just that he went to Iraq, and you should vote for him because he went to Iraq.

-The ads in the district, though.
+The ad's in the district, though.

-Is it is it running uh with any frequency?
+Is it running with any frequency?

-Who who which ad do you see the most?
+Which ad do you see the most?

-Oh you have you voted?
+Have you voted?

-Are you gonna vote?
+Are you going to vote?

-I've already voted voted person this morning.
+I've already voted first thing this morning.

-Did you is that pretty right, pretty accurate?
+Is that pretty right, pretty accurate?

-I can't wait for the Democrat stories about how people were denied the right to vote.
+With 20% turnout, I can't wait for the Democrat stories about how people were denied the right to vote.

-They uh voting machines were stacked against them or whatever.
+Voting machines were stacked against them or whatever.

 That's true.

-Uh uh well, what's your sense of it out there, Rick?
+Well, what's your sense of it out there, Rick?

-Uh I think Gene's gonna take it.
+I think Gene's going to take it.

 What were the pre-election polls?

-I'm I'm a little confused.
+I'm a little confused.

-Uh they had uh uh Mr. Hacking on the other night on a Chris Matthews, and I just caught the tail end of it, and Chris was asking him about if he had a concealed carry permit, and he said yes he did, and Matthews just kind of worked him over about that pretty good.
+They had Mr. Hackett on the other night on Chris Matthews, and I just caught the tail end of it, and Chris was asking him about if he had a concealed carry permit, and he said, yes, he did.

-The Democrats are looking at this with baited breath, and I just find this so telling.
+The Democrats are looking at this with bated breath.

 This district is not going to elect Democrats.